 The Council is currently working to ensure that its current business practices and reporting systems are appropriate to meet these IFRS requirements.
-There is an IFRS Working Group in place to implement IFRS within the Council and
+There is an IFRS Working Group in place to implement IFRS within the Council and considerable progress has been made in establishing the adjustments required to restate the 2009/10 opening balance sheet position.

-As part of the conversion process, and in accordance with the SORP 2009, IFRS compliant accounting treatment of the Council's PFI schemes has been introduced for 2009/10, see section 10 for further details.
+As part of the conversion process, and in accordance with the SORP 2009, IFRS compliant accounting treatment of the Council's PFI schemes has been introduced for 2009/10, see section 9 for further details.

+Don McLure

-Don McLure Strategic Director of Resources 24 June 2010
+Strategic Director of Resources